Yogesh-K-Matkar/react_concept_react_app/README.md

 6. Hooks In React Router:-

+    import { createBrowserRouter, RouterProvider } from "react-router-dom";
+    import { useRouteError } from "react-router-dom";

     const routeLinks = createBrowserRouter([
     {
        path: "/",
        element: <AppLayout />,
        children: [
                    { path: "/", element: <Home /> },
                    { path: "/about", element: <About /> },
                    { path: "/movie", element: <Movie />, loader: getMoviesDataByParams },
-    { path: "/contact", element: <Contact />, action: submitContactFormData}, ],
+                   { path: "/contact", element: <Contact />, action: submitContactFormData },
+                 ],
-    errorElement:<ErrorPage />,
+        errorElement: <ErrorPage />,
     },
     ]);

-    a. useRouteError:- This hook provides error details, meaning the cause of the error, which gives details of the Type Of Error and error, status, statusText, etc.
+    6.1. useRouteError:- This hook provides error details, meaning the cause of the error, which gives details of the Type Of Error and error, status, statusText, etc.

         Syntax:-
+              import { createBrowserRouter, RouterProvider } from "react-router-dom";
               import { useRouteError } from "react-router-dom";

               const errorDetails = useRouteError();

         2- Ways of showing an error page

-        a.1.
+        6.1.1.
 Using errorElement key -- Best way

+               e.g.

                 const routeLinks = createBrowserRouter([
                 {